 What Constitutes an Offense?

 The term “knowingly” refers to the state of awareness an individual must have regarding the possession or promotion of child pornography.
-To face conviction, there must be evidence that you were fully aware that the material you possessed or promoted contained explicit images of minors.
+To get a conviction, the prosecutor must prove that the person was fully aware that the material they possessed or promoted contained explicit images of minors.

-Legal Consequences And Penalties An offense under this statute is considered a third-degree felony.
+An offense under this law is considered a third-degree felony punishable by 2-10 years in prison and up to a $10,000 fine.
 However, if the individual has previous convictions related to child pornography, the charges can escalate to a second or even first-degree felony.

 What Constitutes an Offense?

-With the rise of technology, the electronic transmission of sexually explicit material has become more prevalent, even among minors.
-Section 43.261 addresses this issue specifically.
-An offense under this statute involves a minor knowingly transmitting or possessing sexually explicit material depicting another minor via electronic means, including smartphones, computers, and other digital devices.
+Section 43.261 makes it illegal for a minor to knowingly transmit or possess sexually explicit material depicting another minor through electronic means, including smartphones, computers, and other digital devices.

-Initially, offenses under this section are considered Class C misdemeanors, with penalties becoming more severe for repeat offenses or if the act was committed with malicious intent.
+Offenses under this law are considered Class C misdemeanors punishable by up to a $500 fine, with penalties becoming more severe for repeat offenses or if the act was committed with malicious intent.

-Typically, an offense under this section results in a state jail felony.
+Typically, an offense under this law is classified as a state jail felony punishable by 180 days to 2 years in jail and a fine of up to $10,000.
 The penalties escalate for repeat offenders or those with prior convictions.

-Defenses under Section 43.26: Possession or Promotion of Child Pornography
+Defenses to Possession or Promotion of Child Pornography

 Scope Of Lawful Exemption

-Under Section 43.26, certain professionals like law enforcement officers and educational administrators are granted an exemption if they possess child pornography material solely as a part of their official duties or professional responsibilities.
-The key here is that the material must be relevant to their work, and there should be no other ulterior motives involved.
+Under Texas law, certain professionals like law enforcement officers and educational administrators are granted an exemption if they possess child pornography material solely as a part of their official duties or professional responsibilities.

 Unknowing Possession

-Although challenging to prove, the defense of unknowing possession could apply.
-The statute requires that an individual “knowingly” possess or promote child pornography.
+The defense of unknowing possession could apply.
+The law requires that an individual “knowingly” possess or promote child pornography.
 If someone can establish that they were unaware of the nature of the material they possessed, this defense might be applicable.

-Defenses under Section 43.261: Electronic Transmission of Certain Visual Material Depicting a Minor
+Defenses to Electronic Transmission of Certain Visual Material Depicting a Minor

 Affirmative Defense In Dating Relationships

 The law provides an affirmative defense for minors who transmit explicit material within a dating relationship.
-The statute outlines that both parties must be minors, and the age difference between them should not exceed two years.
-The material also must have been kept private between the two individuals involved.
+Both parties must be minors, and the age difference between them cannot exceed two years.
+The material also must be kept private between the two individuals involved.

 Lack Of Malicious Intent